 If you have ever wanted to know one sure way to make your landscape photos stand out, it is to photograph them in mist or fog.

-As the sun rises, the foggy landscape transforms into an even more atmospheric and surreal setting.
-The potential of a great photo is there.
-But it is also very easy to be disappointed with your fog photography.
+As the sun rises, the foggy landscape transforms into an atmospheric and surreal setting.
+The potential of a great photo is there — but it takes some effort to get it right.

 Here are some tips to help you capture those atmospheric shots.